-The Guides for Equitable Practice are authored by a research team based at the University of Minnesota, led by Andrea J. Johnson (primary author) and Renée Cheng (project manager) with Nancy Alexander and Cozy Hannula.
-The guides are designed by Vadim Gershman.
-The guides are published with the support of the American Institute of Architects Equity and Future of Architecture Committee.
+The Guides for Equitable Practice were authored by research teams based at the University of Minnesota and the University of Washington led by Renée Cheng, with coauthors Laura Osburn, Nancy Alexander, and Andrea Johnson, and support from Cozy Hannula.
+The guides were designed by Vadim Gershman.
+They are published with the support of the American Institute of Architects Equity and Future of Architecture Committee.

-The views expressed are the views of the authors, not necessarily those of the AIA. $\label{eq:AIA} % \begin{subarray}{ll} \end{subarray} % \beg$
+The views expressed are the views of the authors, not necessarily those of the AIA.

 The Guides for Equitable Practice are designed to provide resources to individuals, firms, and other groups for achieving equitable practices in the profession of architecture.
-The content of the Guides does NOT constitute legal advice.
-The Guides are NOT a substitute for engaging competent legal counsel.
-Ensure legal and regulatory compliance in enacting any portions of the Guides.
+The content of the guides does NOT constitute legal advice.
+The guides are NOT a substitute for engaging competent legal counsel.
+Ensure legal and regulatory compliance in enacting any portions of the guides.
 THE GUIDES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE OR PURPOSE, OR NONINFRINGEMENT.
 Some jurisdictions do not allow the exclusion of implied warranties, and the above exclusion does not apply to them.